miestrode/hash/README.md

 - [ ] Refactor the build script, and it's magic bitboards setup (consider using `phf`, and unrelatedly switching to black magic bitboards)

+### MCTS

 - [ ] Create an MCTS searcher using the networks (incorporating parallelism, Murphy Sampling and the like)
+- [ ] Consider not tying a board to the tree, saving memory
+- [ ] Consider to the contrary tying the relevant move to each child, or at least a move integer.

+### Network training

 - [ ] Create a network trainer in Rust
 - [ ] Create an evaluation framework, similar to FishTest or OpenBench